AlloyCI/alloy-runner/docs/configuration/autoscale.md

 ## Off Peak time mode configuration

-> Introduced in GitLab Runner v1.7
+> Introduced in AlloyCI Runner v1.7

 Autoscale can be configured with the support for _Off Peak_ time mode periods.